 - Power, Control, Wealth, The Third Industrial Revolution

 The first relocation of garment manufacturing took place from North America and Western Europe to Japan in the 1950s and the early 1960s.
-But between 1965 and 1983, Japan changed its attention to more lucrative products like cars, stereos, and computers, and therefore, 400,000 workers were dismissed by the Japanese textile and clothing industry.
+However, between 1965 and 1983, Japan changed its attention to more lucrative products like cars, stereos, and computers, and therefore, 400,000 workers were dismissed by the Japanese textile and clothing industry.
 The second stock transfer of garment manufacturing was from Japan to the Asian Tigers – South Korea, Taiwan, Hong Kong, and Singapore in the 1970s.

 Bangladesh Garment Sector and Global Chain

-The cause of this transfer can be clarified by the salary structure in the garment industry all over the world.
+TheThe salary structure in the garment industry worldwide can clarify the cause of this transfer.
 The apparel labor charge per hour (wages and fringe benefits, US$) in the USA is 10.12, but it is only 0.30 in Bangladesh.
-This difference accelerated the world apparel exports from $3 billion in 1965, with developing nations making up just 14 percent of the total, to $119 billion in 1991, with developing nations contributing 59 percent.
-In 1991 the number of workers in the ready-made garment industry of Bangladesh was 582,000, and it grew up to 1,404,000 in 1998.
-In the USA, however, the 1991-figure showed 1,106.0 thousand workers in the apparel sector, and in 1998 it turned down to 765.
+This difference accelerated the world apparel exports from $3 billion in 1965, with developing nations making up just 14 percent of the total, to $119 billion in 1991, with developing countries contributing 59 percent.
+In 1991, the number of workers in the ready-made garment industry of Bangladesh was 582,000, and it grew to 1,404,000 in 1998.
+In the USA, however, the 1991 figure showed 1,106.0 thousand workers in the apparel sector, and in 1998, it turned down to 765.
 8 thousand.